How to read the energy label on your household appliances

 The new rating system which was introduced in March 2021, ranges from A to G and is a much stricter rating system in comparison to the previous A-plus system.

-The old rating system that you are familiar with, ranged from D to A+, to A++, to A+++.
+The old rating system that you are familiar with ranged from D to A+, A++, and A+++.

 However, it failed to take into account any technological advances that were made to home appliances.

-For instance, 88% of washers on sale are currently rated A+++, making it difficult to select the most energy-efficient one on the market.
+For instance, over 80% of washing machines on sale up until 2021 were rated A+++, making it difficult to select the most energy-efficient ones on the market.

 • The energy efficiency of a product